 Document Description Administration Guide Describes how to set up FortiClient EMS and use it to manage endpoints.
 It includes information on how to configure multiple endpoints, configure and manage profiles for the endpoints, and view and monitor endpoints.
-New Features Guide Describes new features and enhancements in FortiClient EMS for the release, including configuration information.
 QuickStart Guide Describes how to install and begin working with the FortiClient EMS system.
 It provides instructions on installation and deployment, and includes a high-level task flow for using the FortiClient EMS system.
 Release Notes Lists any known issues and limitations for the release.
 This document also defines supported platforms and minimum system requirements.
+RESTAPI The FortiClient EMS API allows you to perform configuration operations on EMS.
+You can view the API documentation on the FortiAPI tab on FNDN.
 Upgrade Paths Provides upgrade path information for different versions of FortiClient EMS.